Table of Contents

 - You can’t corner like a Ferrari.
 (Sorry) Dog bike trailers add width, and you need to take that into account.
 If you don’t slow down, you AND your dog will tip over.

 - Remember that extra weight?
 It’s going to come as a shock to your body.
 Even if you’re in great shape, your muscles will protest.
-Start slow, and keep your first few excursions on the short side.
-Your body will thank you.
+So start slow, and keep your first few excursions on the short side.
+Then, your body will thank you.

 - Dog bike trailers aren’t designed for off-road travel.
 You need to stay on smooth roads and bike trails.
 Remember, your dog is back there, and they don’t need to get bounced around on rough terrain.